-DIGITAL CULTURE AS NOT-JUST CONTENT The new interface industry is flexible and efficient and users get endless cultural context right in their pocket, but the amazing efficiency comes at the price of monitoring, control and strict licensing.
+CULTURE DIGITAL AS NOT-JUST CONTENT The new interface industry is flexible and efficient and users get endless cultural context right in their pocket, but the amazing efficiency comes at the price of mon-cede this relating but that they itoring, control and strict licensing.
 Selling and owning cultural products is replaced with licensing and renting - and users' rights are limited towards specific patterns of consumption.
 If the conveyor belt produced standard goods in big numbers and was relatively inflexible towards individual consumer demands, the interface industry thrives on individual choice, consumption and co-production, which are fed back through the interface through detailed monitoring of every consumer behavior.
 Instead of the standardized production of conveyer belts we get individualization through cybernetic monitoring loops - think of the way Amazon know your reading taste and can guide you through its vaste selection.
 Building the infrastructure around interfaces allows for a more flexible, fine-grained and intimate culture industry that can change its public appearance according to demands and trends while experimenting with constantly new business models behind the screen.